-As described in S.3.2, the measure has been updated and refined for this maintenance review, but we did not make changes that directly address the feedback described in 4a.2.2.3.
+We evaluated the suggested changes made by users of the LTC however we did not make changes in response to this feedback.
 In response to feedback that the measure should account for patient choice in selecting a vascular access, we acknowledge that it is important that patient preference is taken into account in treatment plans and a patient's "ESKD life plan", as referenced in the updated 2019 KDOQI vascular access guidelines.
 Patient choice or preference is ostensibly a patient reported outcome however at this time there are no standard criteria for how to validate informed choice, such as a patient's preference to have a catheter (or arteriovenous graft) versus an AV fistula.
 Check-boxes indicating "received educational materials" or attested to selecting their preferred access type may not be sufficient for determining whether an informed and express choice was made by the patient.
 Doing so would require ascertaining and measuring 1) what constitutes adequate vascular access education by a nephrologist from the patient's perspective and 2) how that in turn resulted in an informed choice.
 Accurately capturing informed patient choice may be a particular concern for vulnerable patients.

 In response to concerns about facilities potentially being doubly penalized by the fistula and catheter vascular access measures, we explain that when used together, AV fistula is considered a positive outcome and prolonged use of a tunneled catheter as a negative outcome, while graft use is neutral and does not count against a facility.
 With the growing recognition that some patients have exhausted options for an arteriovenous fistula, or have comorbidities that may limit the success of AV fistula creation, pairing the measures accounts for all three vascular access options.
 This paired incentive structure that relies on both measures reflects consensus best practice, and supports maintenance of the gains in vascular access success achieved via the Fistula First/Catheter Last Project and the ESRD Networks over the last decade.
-Additionally, the standardized fistula rate measure includes risk adjustment for patient clinical factors where fistula placement may be either more difficult or not appropriate and acknowledges that in certain circumstances an AV graft may be the best access option.
-Both the fistula and catheter measures apply exclusions for certain conditions recognizing that catheter placement may be the only means of vascular access for these patient sub-populations.
-Specifically, both measures exclude patients with a catheter that have limited life expectancy defined as being under hospice care in the current reporting month, or a diagnosis with metastatic cancer, end stage liver disease, coma or anoxic brain injury in the past 12 months.
-In this way, the combination of risk adjustment for the standardized fistula rate measure and the application of the exclusions to both measures does not result in doubly penalizing facilities and instead is intended to incentivize best practices for vascular access.
+Additionally, the long term catheter rate measure applies exclusions for certain conditions recognizing that catheter placement may be the only means of vascular access for these patient sub-populations.
+Specifically, LTC (and SFR) excludes patients with a catheter that have limited life expectancy, defined as being under hospice care in the current reporting month, or a diagnosis with metastatic cancer, end stage liver disease, coma or anoxic brain injury in the past 12 months.

 In response to comments about expanding the exclusion criteria, many of the comorbidity based exclusions suggested by commenters are either associated with shortened life expectancy or low likelihood of successful fistula placement.
-Specific conditions associated with limited life expectancy are already part of the exclusion criteria for both measures.
-Disease severity for many conditions, such as heart failure, is difficult to ascertain from claims data and did not improve significantly with the change from ICD-9 to ICD-10 codes.
-Other comorbidities will continue to be evaluated in future measure maintenance.
-Lastly, multiple prior failed vascular access attempts were considered by the TEP as an exclusion criterion to address the exhaustion of vascular sites or failed attempts to create a fistula or graft, however consensus was not reached by the TEP on how best to implement this exclusion.
+As described above, specific conditions associated with limited life expectancy are already part of the exclusion criteria for LTC (and SFR).
+Multiple prior failed vascular access attempts were considered by the TEP as an exclusion criterion to address the exhaustion of vascular sites or failed attempts to create a fistula or graft, however consensus was not reached by the TEP on how best to implement this exclusion.
 At the present time, historical vascular access data in CROWNWeb do not have enough reliability to be used as part of an exclusion criteria.
-This will also be re-evaluated with future updates as part of the measure maintenance process.
+This will be re-evaluated with future updates as part of the measure maintenance process.
+Finally, some comments suggested risk adjusting LTC for certain severe clinical conditions.
+As described above, LTC applies several exclusions for limited life expectancy, while the standardized fistula rate measure also includes risk adjustment for patient clinical factors where fistula placement may be either more difficult or not appropriate and acknowledges that in certain circumstances an AV graft may be the best access option.